 Hollow Oak Land Trust owns over 400 acres of woodlands and wetlands in the Moon, Kennedy, Robinson, North Fayette and Franklin Park communities.
-These conservation areas include a 260-acre tract near the Hassam Road trailhead of the Montour Trail.
+These conservation areas include 300 acres near the Hassam Road trailhead of the Montour Trail.
 Hollow Oak promotes a sustainable approach to economic development, providing a high quality of life for area residents and employees to enjoy access to a network of greenspaces.

 We also manage conservation easements, including the 90-acre Sahli Nature Park in Chippewa Township, Beaver County.

 Montour Woods Conservation Area

 This 300-acre conservation area in Moon Township now includes three formerly individual conservation areas, which still have their own trailheads (see below).
 The main parking area/trailhead is located on Hassam Road, approximately 100 yards up the hill from the Montour Trail toward Moon.
 Over 10 miles of wooded trails are open to the public for hiking, biking and enjoyment of nature.
 As with all Hollow Oak Land Trust properties, non-motorized vehicles are prohibited.
 In addition to nearby Montour Trail (at mile 1.5), this conservation area is also less than a mile from Moon Township Community Park.
 Hollow Oak seeks to connect these amenities through the Montour Woods Greenway project.